What makes a city dangerous? What makes it safe?

 It may be no surprise that of all the Texas cities, Houston has both the highest raw number and rate of violent crime.
 However, Houston does not have the highest murder rate – which belongs to nearby Beaumont – and is in the bottom third for rate of rape – top spot here goes to Amarillo by a substantial margin.

 Earmarking more resources for the police department does not necessarily ensure lower crime rates and thus make cities safer.
-However, a recent study of 239 cities found that nearly all of the ten cities with the heaviest investment in policing saw a drop in either violent crime, property crime or both.
+However, a study of 239 cities found that nearly all of the ten cities with the heaviest investment in policing saw a drop in either violent crime, property crime or both.

 What’s more, according to the Department of Justice, as cities across the nation slashed police department budgets several things have happened: